EEF Research Papers

 The papers are not externally peer-reviewed.
 They are published electronically and are freely available online or through email distribution.

-For each paper, we publish an 'EEF response', briefly setting out how we are using these analyses to inform our future work.
+For each paper, we publish an 'EEF response', briefly setting out how we are using these findings to inform our future work.

 Authors: Matt Walker, Julie Nelson, Sally Bradshaw, Chris Brown